ben1/Google-AI-Challenge-2010/README.md

 ##Training

-I parametrized the main 'magic numbers' the algorithm used, and made the test harness run multiple competitions, each with a different combination of parameters.
+I parametrized the main 'magic numbers' the algorithm used, and made the test harness run multiple tournaments, each with a different combination of parameters.
+These were queued up and run in a number of parallel threads equal to the number of cores on the machine.
 I could quite quickly narrow in on the best combination of parameters.
-There were some local minima, but with a wade enough range of values, these were avoided as much as possible.
+There were some local minima, but with a wide enough range of values, these were avoided as much as possible.

 ##Optimization